aconbere/anders.conbere.org/content/blog/a-quick-guide-to-black-and-white-film-development.md

 - Mix stop and fix.
     - The appropriate dilution will be listed on the bottle.
 These chemicals will be reused across a number of development cycles.
 They should be labled and stored as airtight as possible, in a cool, dark location.
 I use 1L amber bottles listed above.
     - Both stop and fix will eventually expire.
-The ilford stop bath listed above will start yellow and turn purpleish when it's expired.
+The Ilford stop bath listed above will start yellow and turn purpleish when it's expired.
 When the stop is expired you can simply pour it down the drain and make more.
 The fix is a little trickier.
 It will last quite a while, I usually just watch for an increase in film base fog.
 When I see my film come out a little grey, I mix some new fix and just refix my film.
 Fix should NOT be poured down the drain, I take mine to a locally community film lab that processes the fix to remove the silver.
 - Mix your developer
     - Specific directions will depend on what developer you're using.
 If you're using HC-110 like suggested above then you need to pick a dilution.
 I like 1+63.
 For a two roll paterson tank you need 500ml of developer meaning you should mix 8ml of developer with 492ml of distilled water.
 - Set a timer
     - [Massive dev chart](https://www.digitaltruth.com/devchart.php) is the standard starting point.
 They make an app with a timer that is cheap and I like.
-For HP5+ rated at 400 and HC-110 at 1+63 the suggeseted dev time is 11 minutes.
+For HP5+ rated at 400 and HC-110 at 1+63 the suggested dev time is 11 minutes.
 - Get all chemicals and rinse to temp
     - I like to use a sous vide.
 It's not the fastest method but it is absolutely mindless.
 I just put all the bottles in the tub with water covering them and set the sous vide to 68 degrees.
 - Transfer the film onto the paterson spools